kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-1.md

 ## Creeping, Crawling, and Scraping:

 I first had to determine how to gather the data.
-I first checked to see if there was an API that I could use to get information.
-Unfortunately, there was no such thing.
+I checked to see if there was an API that I could use to get information.
+There was no such thing.
 I then decided to scrape data using the Python library Beautiful Soup.

 I was hoping there would be a list or a table with information on different yoyos, that would make things easy.
 Unfortunately, things were not easy.
 I realized that I needed to build a web crawler that would visit the product listing website for each yoyo and then scrape the information.